Milton Glaser, designer of ‘I Love NY’ logo, dies at 91

 In 1954, he co-founded the innovative graphic design firm Push Pin Studios with Seymour Chwast and others.
 He stayed with it 20 years before founding his own firm.

+The Cooper-Hewitt, Smithsonian Design Museum awarded him a lifetime achievement award in 2004.
 In 2009, he was awarded the National Medal of Arts.

 “I just like to do everything, and I was always interested in seeing how far I could go in stretching the boundaries,” he said.